-Although I didn't realize it then, gaining experience with these rudimentary construction projects has given me confidence with the do-it-yourself projects that I've faced as a homeowner.
+Although I didn't realize it then, these rudimentary construction experiences gave me confidence with the DIY projects I face as a homeowner now years later.

-That being said, I'm still learning little tricks of the trade.
-For example, I've discovered that the use of a simple Post-It note makes drilling virtually mess-free.
-Simply bend a Post-It, adhere it to the wall below your drill marks, and let the drywall dust be neatly caught by the Post-It instead of falling to the floor.
+Of course, I'm still learning small tricks of the trade.
+For example, while recently hanging curtains rods I discovered one strategy that makes drilling virtually mess-free.
+Simply stick a bent Post-It to the wall directly below your drill marks, and the Post-It will neatly catch the dust when you drill.

-I brainstormed how I could fix this easily and inexpensively, and I came up with these homemade weights by stacking a few pennies, gluing them together, and adhering them to a paper clip.
+While brainstorming an easy and inexpensive fix, I designed these homemade curtain weights by stacking a few pennies, gluing them together, and adhering them to a paper clip.
 Each weight costs only four cents (literally), and they unobtrusively fasten to the curtain's inner hem.

-The result is that my curtains now drape beautifully.
+The result is that my curtains now drape beautifully, as you'll see in the picture below.
 As an added bonus, if I'm ever desperately short on petty change, I instantly know where I can find a stash of coins.